Accounting and Bookkeeping Checklists

 From the list below, you will see your accountant doesn't want to look at all of your receipts and invoices like your bookkeeper does.
 Why?

-It is most likely that you have a notice to reader engagement, not a review or audit engagement.
+It is most likely that you have a compilation engagement, not a review or audit engagement.
 This means the accountant has not been engaged to review your paperwork.

 You or your bookkeeper have processed all the paperwork and put it in a format your accountant can use.
-Your accountant will go through your small business bookkeeping reports, third party statements and government information reports submitted to CRA (or IRS).
+Your accountant will go through your small business bookkeeping reports, banking credit card reconciliations, third party statements and government information reports submitted to CRA (or IRS).
 S/he will request additional backup from you when necessary.

 You can see where this could lead to a problem if your bookkeeping or your bookkeeper's bookkeeping is poor quality ... it leads to problems during a tax audit.